 Dental injuries are among the most common sports injuries.
-Studies have shown that athletes not wearing mouthguards are 60 times more likely to suffer mouth injuries.
-Football is the exception: the required use of mouthguards in high school and college prevents over 200,000 injuries each year, according to the American Dental Association.
+Athletes that don’t wear mouthguards are 60 times more likely to suffer mouth injuries.
+Football is the exception: mouthguards are required in both high school and college.
+They prevent over 200,000 injuries each year, according to the American Dental Association.

 Mouthguards reduce the risk of mouth, face and jaw injuries, as well as broken teeth.
 The basic types of mouthguards include:

-Also sold in stores, these fit a little better by boiling and then inserting in the mouth to form.
+Also sold in stores like stock mouthguards, these fit a little better.
+You can boil these in water and then insert them in the mouth to form a unique mold.

 Tri-City Dental Care can help you determine the best option for your budget and needs to protect your face and preserve your natural teeth.